geeroovaa/PUI2017_grv232/HW3_grv232/CitibikeReview_vjs306.md

 By looking at the flow chart provided I would suggest a Chi square test as we are comparing the value in one category (females) to another category (males).

+# FBB good, I agree that the null as stated reflects the expectation that women bike faster, and I suspect the expectation is the opposite so the NUll should be flipped to falsify the effect.

+# FBB while the IV is categorical, the DV is continuous, not categorical.
+Since what should be compared is a mean, then other tests are also available: ANOVA, t-test while the chi2 test is designed for proportions.